realbenedinho/pub-quiz/README.md

 # PubQuiz
-an app to create pub quizzes
+an app to create pub quizzes - cool huh